-- 8.15.1 The formal advice of the Legal team must be sought for the following Contracts.
-This advice must be sought in good time: - where the Total Value exceeds £25.000 for all Contracts - those involving finance leasing arrangements - those which are complex in any other way - where it is proposed to use a supplier's own contract terms and conditions - 8.15.2 Unless the Council, Executive or approved Executive Member otherwise resolves the following requirements shall apply to all Contracts. - 1.
-Contracts less than £10,000 need not be in writing but there must be document to support the arrangement - 2.
-Contracts between £10,000 and £25,000 must be in writing and in a form approved by the Director for Service or his/her delegated nominee - 3.
-Contracts in excess of £25,000 must be in writing and in a format approved by Legal and must be executed by Legal. - 8.15.3 Every Contract shall specify the goods, materials or services to be supplied and the work to be executed; the price to be paid together with a statement as to the amount of any discount(s) or other deduction(s); the period(s) within which the Contract is to be performed and such other conditions and terms as may be agreed between the parties. - 8.15.4 Where a Contract exceeds the sum determined under EU Directive threshold, in amount or value, the Contractor shall give sufficient security acceptable to the Legal team following consultation with the Section \$151 Officer for the due performance of the Contract this may be in the form of a performance bond or a parent company guarantee. - 8.15.5 In the case of every Contract for the execution of works with a value over £50,000, the following clause or a clause having like effect shall be inserted:
+- 8.16.3 Every Contract shall specify the goods, materials or services to be supplied and the work to be executed; the price to be paid together with a statement as to the amount of any discount(s) or other deduction(s); the period(s) within which the Contract is to be performed and such other conditions and terms as may be agreed between the parties. - 8.16.4 Where a Contract exceeds the sum determined under EU Directive threshold, in amount or value, the Contractor shall give sufficient security acceptable to the Legal team following consultation with the Section \$151 Officer for the due performance of the Contract this may be in the form of a performance bond or a parent company guarantee. - 8.16.5 In the case of every Contract for the execution of works with a value over £50,000, the following clause or a clause having like effect shall be inserted: